Thursday 12:00 pm – 3:00 pm

 In 2018, Bluegrass, Etc. began broadcasting on Bluegrass Country.

-A college librarian by day, Frank lives in the Los Angeles area and enjoys playing fiddle for dances, kitchen junkets, farmer’s markets, wineries, jam sessions, and wherever else folks will put up with it.
+Frank lives in the Los Angeles area and enjoys playing fiddle for dances, kitchen junkets, farmer’s markets, wineries, jam sessions, and wherever else folks will put up with it.
 He has organized dances, served on the board or the California Traditional Music Society, and been on staff at music camps and dance weekends in California.
 Frank also contributed a regular column to The Old Time Herald on Old-Time Radio.

 To read more about Frank, and review playlists for past shows, check out his blog Frank in transition.